tomatau/general/me.md

   - instilled sense of ethics and things
 - UK history protects me
 - Aus history protected me
-- Students in Aus helped me with homing
+- Peeps in aus helped me with homing
-  - Will with dreads and his GF
+  - Dude with dreads and his GF
   - Clair a bit
   - Pigeon woman Terran
   - Tonielle